 HOW WE STARTED

 In November 2005, rate-paying organisations based in the London Bridge to Tower Bridge area first voted to create a Business Improvement District (BID) and pay annual contributions towards a fund used for services, projects and events that benefit businesses and employees located in the London Bridge area.
-In 2010 and and again in 2015 businesses voted to continue this model for a further five years meaning that our current term ends in 2021.
+In 2010 and again in 2015 businesses voted to continue this model for a further five years based on our Business Plan 2016-21.

 HOW WE'RE FUNDED

 The work of the London Bridge BID is funded by charging a compulsory annual levy on all businesses within the BID area that have a rateable value of £10,000 or more.
 For the 2018/19 financial year this levy has been set at 1.17% of a property's rateable value.
 This levy income totals approximately £1.3million per year with an additional £250,000 or so coming from external sources such as Southwark Council, the GLA, TfL and Network Rail (these are usually contributions towards specific capital projects).
 Importantly, these funds are re-invested directly back in to London Bridge to benefit our business community.
 More information on the BID levy is available here.

 Business-led, fully independent and trading as a not-for-profit Company Limited by Guarantee, Team London Bridge was set up to manage the area and look after this fund.
 Information about our Board and Executive Team can be found here.

 For more information on the levy process please email firstname.lastname@example.org.